A Woman in Berlin: Characters

-Herr Pauli is the widow's tenant.
-From when he arrives from the war he mostly stays in bed and socializes with Russians that come in.
-He enjoys the goods that the Russians bring but gets increasingly bothered by the narrator's presence after her relationships with the Russians end and she eats the potatoes that belong to the widow.
-He eventually asks the widow to tell the narrator to leave, which she does.
-Herr Pauli expresses his strong optimistic or pessimistic view on the recovery of Germany, which the widow generally endorses.
+Herr Pauli is the Widow's tenant.
+From when he arrives from the war he mostly stays in bed and socializes with the Soviets that come in.
+He enjoys the goods that the Soviets bring but gets increasingly bothered by the Narrator's presence after her relationships with the Russians end and she eats the potatoes that belong to the Widow.
+He eventually asks the Widow to tell the Narrator to leave, which she does.
+Herr Pauli expresses his strong optimistic or pessimistic views on the recovery of Germany, which the Widow generally endorses.